CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/04/l400-intro.md

 ### Log-in to the Azure portal and verify the pre-deployed resources

-1. In the LabVM, double click on the **Azure portal** shortcut on the desktop.
+1. Open a Browser and sign in to the Azure Portal (<https://portal.azure.com/>).

 1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
    * **Azure Username/Email**:  <inject key="AzureAdUserEmail"></inject>